raffaeler/spahost/README.md

 # spahost

 The goal is hosting a SPA (react) from ASP.NET without using the Visual Studio template or using the ASP.NET SPA services.
+The same strategy can be used for any other SPA framework.

+This completely separates the front-end and the back-end tasks which are normally developed by separate teams.
+Also, it's more likely the UI to be developed using Visual Studio Code while the back-end with Visual Studio.

 The folder structure is supposed to be the following: